zachliu/airflow-python-sdk/README.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure HTTP basic authorization: basicAuth
+# Configure HTTP basic authorization: Basic
 configuration = airflow_python_sdk.Configuration(
     host = "https://<your-airflow-2.0.0>/api/v1",
     username = 'YOUR_USERNAME',